camjackson/rollies/src/lib/svelte-trois/README.md

 - `scene: THREE.Scene`: The three.js scene created by `svelte-cubed`
 - `camera: THREE.Camera`: The three.js camera created by `svelte-cubed`

+All are set once the `TroisProvider` has mounted, and will be `undefined` before then.

 ### `v3ToPosition(v3: THREE.Vector3): SvelteCubed.Position`

 Simple helper function for converting between vector representations.